pagkly/Zed/Investopedia4/Consumer Price Index (CPI) Definition.md

 ## How is CPI Used?

-CPI is an economic indicator.
+CPI is an [[Economic Indicator|economic indicator]].
 It is the most widely used measure of inflation and, by proxy, of the effectiveness of the government’s economic policy.
 The CPI gives the government, businesses, and citizens an idea about prices changes in the economy, and can act as a guide in order to make informed decisions about the economy.

 The CPI and the components that make it up can also be used as a deflator for other economic indicators, including [[retail sales]](https://www.investopedia.com/terms/r/retail-sales.asp), hourly/weekly earnings.
 Additionally, it can be used to value a consumer’s dollar to find its [[purchasing power]](https://www.investopedia.com/terms/p/purchasingpower.asp).
-Generally, the dollar’s purchasing power declines when the aggregate price level increases and vice versa.
+Generally, the dollar’s purchasing power declines when the aggregate [[Price Level|price level]] increases and vice versa.

-The index can also be used to adjust people’s eligibility levels for certain types of government assistance including Social Security and it automatically provides the cost-of-living wage adjustments to domestic workers.
-According to the BLS, the [[cost-of-living adjustments]](https://www.investopedia.com/terms/c/cola.asp) of more than 50 million people on Social Security, as well as military and Federal Civil Services retirees are linked to the CPI.
+The index can also be used to adjust people’s eligibility levels for certain types of government assistance including [[Social Security]] and it automatically provides the cost-of-living wage adjustments to domestic workers.
+According to the BLS, the [[cost-of-living adjustments]](https://www.investopedia.com/terms/c/cola.asp) of more than 50 million people on Social [[Security]], as well as military and Federal Civil Services retirees are linked to the CPI.

 ## Who and What Are Covered?